Information for students, faculty and staff regarding COVID-19. (Updated: 15 April 2021)

 Professor in Sámi studies and digital humanities.

-Coppélie has a Ph.D. in the Sami Studies 2008 with the thesis Revoicing Sámi narratives.
+I have a Ph.D. in Sami Studies (2008) with the thesis Revoicing Sámi narratives.
 North Sámi storytelling at the turn of the 20th century (Sámi Dutkan, Umeå University).

-She conducts research within the focus area of digital practices.
-Her research interests are cultural forms of expression, storytelling and narrative (from oral to digital) as well as critical studies in minority and indigenous research.
-Ethical and methodological perspectives on digital research are other topical issues in her research.
+I conduct research within the focus area of digital practices.
+My research interests are cultural forms of expression, storytelling and narrative (from oral to digital) as well as critical studies in minority and indigenous research.
+Ethical and methodological perspectives on digital research are other topical issues in my research.

 The project focuses on linguistic landscapes (languages on signs etc.) in Norrland.
 The purpose is to investigate how languages as they materialize in our environment contribute to creating public spaces.
 With the help of qualitative and quantitative methods, we describe and analyze which languages are visible and which are not, and relate these results to demographic, socio-economic and spatial characteristics in different places.
 This will enable us to understand how urban and rural environments are created with the help of majority, indigenous and minority languages.